Esri/collector-integration/README.md

 The scale for the given location.

-`scale`: If coordinates are being sent, an optional scale can be specified for the initial zoom to the center point. (*optional*)
+`scale`: If coordinates are being sent, an optional scale can be specified for the initial zoom to the center point instead of max scale (*optional*)

 The following example URL defines a map to open and a location to center and scale the map: